daviddmvnm/Auto_Connect/README.md

 ---

-## Contact
+## Contact 👋

-If you want to give feedback, ask questions, or collab, open an issue or message me directly.
+If you want to give feedback, ask questions, etc, message me directly I'm up for a chat